 Completing post incorporation requirements correctly can make or break your company’s well-being.
 The troubling part is that failing to do it correctly can appear years down the road when it’s too late to correct.

-It’ll take you many hours and days just to learn how to complete these tasks, aside from the hours you’ll spend drafting and implementing them.
+It’ll take you many hours and days just to learn how to complete these tasks, aside from the hours you’ll spend drafting and implementing the legal incorporation documents.
 Leave the post incorporation to the legal professionals.

 What are bylaws?